 Sanger ISD is a suburban district, which encompasses 106.91 square miles in northern Denton County.
-The school district services approximately 2840 students on seven campuses.
-The Administration building and the Denton County Special Education Cooperative are located at 601 Elm Street, Sanger Texas, 76266.
-The Tenderfoot Child Development Center is located on the Sanger Middle School campus.
+The school district services approximately 2945 students on six campuses.
+The Administration building and the Denton County Special Education Cooperative are located at 601 Elm Street, Sanger, Texas, 76266.
+The Tenderfoot Child Development Center is located at 404 Hughes Street, Sanger, Texas, 76266.